 Inferiority hinders her judgment and she is unable to make sound choices because her foundation is faulty.
 A simplified example would go something like this: If a woman’s shoe size is 6, but she feels certain her feet are a size 8, she will struggle with walking in larger shoes that flop on and off her feet.
 Her foundation is insecure, faulty.

 Inferiority can affect many choices a woman makes throughout her life.
 The men she chooses to date might be bad for her.
 The job she takes might be in an unhealthy environment.
 The friends she chooses might be a negative influence in her life.
 The woman struggling with inferiority will think (based on her faulty foundation) that these decisions are right, only to have them prove to be wrong or unwise.

 Intimacy with Christ is the key to healing.
-Christian women who struggle with inferiority may have head knowledge of how much God values His children, but they never believe it is true of them because they don't have the relational closeness and trust that grounds them in God’ s truths.
+Christian women who struggle with inferiority may have head knowledge of how much God values people, but never believe it is true of them.

 If you are a women who struggles with inferiority, God's Word, needs to become the foundation from which you build a new reality about who you are and what you are worth.
 It is a reprogramming of the value Christ places on you, as well as on the things of this world.